-The two upper central units were replaced with a new ceramic crown and a veneer (Figures 7 and 8).
-The patient's bite settled over a two- to threemonth period.
+Cunits were replaced with a new ceramic crown and a veneer (figs 7 and 8).
+The patient's bite settled over a two- to three-month period.
 The result was not perfect, but we were working within a limited budget.
-After about six years, the posterior bridge units in the lower arch were replaced at the patient's own speed.
+After about six years the posterior bridge units in the lower arch were replaced at the patient's own speed.